10 new COVID-19 cases in Singapore, including 2 locally transmitted infections

 SINGAPORE: Singapore reported 10 new COVID-19 cases as of noon on Tuesday (Dec 1), the Ministry of Health (MOH) said in its preliminary daily update.

-Of the new infections, two were locally transmitted cases – one was in the community, while the other resides in a dormitory.
+Of the new infections, two were locally transmitted cases – one was in the community, while the other lived in a foreign workers' dormitory.
+It is the first case in a dormitory since Nov 10.

 There were eight imported cases, all of whom were all placed on stay-home notice or isolated upon arrival in Singapore.